3 Days in Porto - A Local’s Perfect Itinerary

 If you like music, check out the events happening at Casa da Música, the city's largest concert venue.
 There's a show almost every night, often involving international artists, and encompassing all styles of music.

 For a more laidback live music experience, head to Rua de Passos Manuel and visit Maus Hábitos or Passos Manuel Bar.
 Both offer lots of cultural experiences in addition to live music, like movie sessions, workshops, and art exhibitions.
+Late in the night, both bars transform into bonafide nightclubs where you can dance to the sounds of some of the best DJs in Porto.

 For a more standard nightlife experience, check out the bars at Galerias de Paris.
 This area is not my favorite because it's always full of tourists and most bars play only commercial music, but there's arguably no better place in Porto to enjoy one drink too many with a group of friends, especially if you're interested in bumping into other visitors also enjoying a vacation in the city.